Lucasfilm: Independent era (1971–2012)

-Lucasfilm was founded by filmmaker George Lucas in December 10, 1971 in San Rafael, California, and was incorporated as Lucasfilm Ltd. on September 12, 1977.
-In the mid-1970s, the company's offices were located on the Universal Studios Lot.
-Lucas founded the Star Wars Corporation, Inc. as a subsidiary to control various legal and financial aspects of Star Wars: Episode IV — A New Hope (1977), including copyright, and sequel and merchandising rights.
+Lucasfilm was founded by filmmaker George Lucas on December 10, 1971, in Marin County, California, in the city of San Rafael.
+Some scenes in Lucasfilm's first production, American Graffiti (1973), were filmed in downtown San Rafael under Lucas's direction.
+It was released to critical and commercial success.
+By the mid-1970s, the company's offices were located on the Universal Studios Lot.
+Pre-production of the film that would become Star Wars: Episode IV — A New Hope (1977) began during production of American Graffiti.
+After funding of Star Wars was rejected by Universal, and after the success of American Graffiti, Lucas successfully pitched Star Wars to 20th Century-Fox.
+Star Wars, Lucasfilm's second production, underwent a limited release on May 25, 1977 to critical acclaim and box-office success.
+The company was incorporated as Lucasfilm Ltd. on September 12, 1977.
+Lucas founded the Star Wars Corporation, Inc. as a subsidiary to control various legal and financial aspects of A New Hope, including copyright, and sequel and merchandising rights.
 It also produced the 1978 Star Wars Holiday Special for 20th Century Fox Television.
 That year, Lucas hired Los Angeles-based real-estate specialist Charles Weber to manage the company, telling him that he could keep the job as long as he made money.
-Lucas wanted to focus on making independent films for the company, but the company gradually became enlarged from five employees to almost 100, increasing in middle management and running up costs.
+Lucas wanted to focus on making independent films for the company, but the company gradually grew from five employees to almost 100, increasing in middle management and running up costs.
 In 1980, after Weber asked Lucas for $50 million to invest in other companies and suggested that they sell the Skywalker Ranch to do so, Lucas fired Weber and had to let half of the Los Angeles staff go.
 By the same year, the corporate subsidiary had been discontinued and its business was absorbed into the various divisions of Lucasfilm.
-It was the same year when the second Star Wars film, Star Wars: Episode V — The Empire Strikes Back, was released in cinemas as an official sequel to the original 1977 film.
+That same year, the second Star Wars film Star Wars: Episode V — The Empire Strikes Back was released in cinemas.